phalcon-orphanage/docs/zh/api/Phalcon_Db_Adapter_Pdo_Postgresql.rst

 public *int*  **affectedRows** () inherited from Phalcon\\Db\\Adapter\\Pdo

-Returns the number of affected rows by the last INSERT/UPDATE/DELETE repoted by the database system
+Returns the number of affected rows by the last INSERT/UPDATE/DELETE reported by the database system

 .. code-block:: php